sirkon/mad/HARD.md

 ```

 # What's left
-We didn't cover how to use `mad.Unmarshaler`.
+* We didn't cover how to use `mad.Unmarshaler`.
 This is easy though, just like with `json.Unmarshaler`.
 It is a minor
     feature and can only be used for a data defined in raw fenced code blocks.
+* Manual types can be used directly – if you feed it into `Unmarshal` or `UnmarshalFile` function it will be used to
+    consume all headers of the input stream.
+There are a quirky moments though, but this is advanced usage.